Equilibrium Computation in Resource Allocation Games: Running Time

-It is left to show that in an atomic splittable game $\G$, $\log(1/k_0)$ is polynomially bounded in the input.

-Which is indeed polynomial in the size of the input.
-Remember that if we are computing an atomic splittable equilibrium, we first compute the $k_0$ splittable equilibrium using the algorithm above.
-Second, we compute the exact equilibrium in time $O((nm)^3)$.
+Recall that for computing an atomic splittable equilibrium, we first compute the $k_0$ splittable equilibrium using the algorithm above.
+Second, we compute the exact equilibrium in time $O((nm)^3)$. \begin{theorem} Given game $\G$, we can compute an atomic splittable equilibrium for $\G$ in running time: $ O\left((nm)^3 + n^5m^{10} \log(\delta/k_0) \right). $ \end{theorem}